pachterlab/PROBer/README.md

 ## <a name="acknowledgements"></a> Acknowledgements

 Thanks Akshay Tambe, Sharon Aviran, and Lior Pachter for their super helpful suggestions and feedbacks on implementing this package.
+Thanks Harold Pimentel and Pall Melsted for their help on CMake, website and markdown documents.

 Part of this package's codes are adopted from [RSEM](http://deweylab.biostat.wisc.edu/rsem).